 Estimate of the attitude towards My PlaySmart by Ontario gamblers

 Behaviours related to Ontario’s responsible gambling initiatives

-Wolh and Davis will be examining gamblers who’ve been exposed to PlaySmart to assess how they’re responding to and utilizing the system.
+Wolh and Davis will be examining gamblers who’ve been exposed to PlaySmart.
+He wants to assess how they’re responding to and utilizing the system.
 Key elements will include what motivates gamblers to wager responsibly, and whether the PlaySmart program is helping in that regard.